-We hadn’t intended visiting Kennedy Space Center on this trip to Florida as we had visited with our then Miss 2 before in 2012; interesting for us but she was fairly bored other than the awesome children’s playground designed by NASA!
+We hadn’t intended to visit Kennedy Space Center on this trip to Florida as we had visited with our then Miss 2 before in 2012; interesting for us but she was fairly bored other than the awesome children’s playground designed by NASA!

 Being the grandparents first visit though and Miss Z had been learning about the solar system at school we decided to give it another crack.
 With our theme park, strategy-driven hats on we rushed to be early in, strapped the baby on so the stroller wouldn’t slow us down then we took off and racing to quickly ‘do everything’ before the queues hit.

 Not only loads of interactive displays and information on NASA’s shuttle program, but some fun activities for kids too.
 You could sit inside a simulated capsule, attempt to land a shuttle, crawl through tunnels like they use to enter the shuttle, and slide down some amazing indoor slides.